Tamoxifen and Ovarian Cancer: When a Breast Cancer Drug Becomes Part of Your Story

 • It’s oral and doesn’t require IV infusions

-• Its side effect profile is far more tolerable than most alternatives
+• Its side effect profile is more tolerable than chemotherapy

 • It’s significantly less expensive than newer targeted therapies